opensvc/docs.opensvc.com/source/agent.service.management.rst

 Tell the orchestrator to start the service on the nodes the placement policy and constraints choose.

 By default, the svcmgr command returns as soon has to daemon has acknowedged the order.
-With ``--wait``, svcmgr will wait for the action completion before returning. ``--time`` set a maximum wait time.
+With :opt:`--wait`, svcmgr will wait for the action completion before returning. :opt:`--time` set a maximum wait time.

 Stop
 ----